avine/ng-libs/projects/rx-data-store/README.md

 ## Introduction

+You don't want to use NgRx for the state management of your application, but you are still looking for a lightweight solution.

-If you write the following code all the time, then this package is for you...
+Now, if you write the following code all the time, then this package is for you...

 Let's say you have the following **data source**: